cacophony-wj/LeS/README.md

 ## Contact

 I am regularly available on the [Wabbajack Discord](https://discord.gg/wabbajack) (`#nsfw-mod-discussion`) (`#licentia-support`).
 I will not respond to direct messages unless I know you. **DO NOT DIRECT MESSAGE ME**

+If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider donating to me in any amount of one dollar or more via my [Patreon](https://www.patreon.com/cacophony1979).
+Your donation will better the quality of my life and ensure that I can spend more time improving _Licentia AGT._ There are no expectations for a recurring subscription, donate one dollar and immediately cancel if you wish.
+You will also receive benefits such as access to my Discord server's VIP channel where my friends and Wabbajack staff talk shop, as well as votes and mod suggestions to change the direction of _Licentia AGT_ in the future.
+Finally, a portion of all proceeds will be forwarded as donations to various signature modders featured in _Licentia AGT_, given that it could not exist without them.

 ## Contributing